Alright, I think I’ve got a solution for your problem here.

 conjur-cluster-postgres ClusterIP 10.99.57.104 <none> 5432/TCP 7m6s

-Note that neither has an EXTERNAL-IP
+Note that neither has an EXTERNAL-IP.

-is an internal address, accessible from inside the K8s cluster, but not from outside.
-When trying to reach the service with curl
+The URL gathered in Step 7 of the tutorial, and aliased to conjur.demo.com is an internal address, accessible from inside the K8s cluster, but not from outside.
+When trying to reach the service with curl or openssl, with the URL gathered from Step 7:

 % curl -k -v https://10.1.0.7:9443